securitydatspring2019/week-11-pw-ddos-se/README.md

 # Week 11 - Passwords

-## Social Engineering and Denial of Service
-In this class we will look at two subjects, namely Social Engineering and Denial of Service attacks.
+In this class we will look at three subjects, namely Social Engineering, Denial of Service attacks, and handling of passwords and secrets.
 The first subject is about to gain information, from people using social skills, as a the way in contrast to traditional hacking,